neondatabase/website/content/postgresql/postgresql-tutorial/postgresql-merge.md

 ## Using MERGE with RETURNING

-Now let's see how PostgreSQL 17's enhanced MERGE command can handle all three operations (INSERT, UPDATE, DELETE) while providing detailed feedback through the RETURNING clause:
+Now let's see how PostgreSQL 17's enhanced `MERGE` command can handle all three operations (`INSERT`, `UPDATE`, `DELETE`) while providing detailed feedback through the RETURNING clause:

 ```sql
 MERGE INTO products p